SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - CA twins as "two-egged" — that they are in some respects inseperalbe
 - CD sad sea queen where Rachel is loved less smelt of eggs — Rahel is loved a little less, and she "smells" others being loved (Sophie Mol?)
 - CC abuser having given Estha eggs: "I know where you live" — Estha fully connected with his abuser and his potential arrival haunts him
-- CF egg whites as polishing the ground floor of house: the house itself is originally a place of togetherness => DA Factory floor as gloomy after family is seperated (no longer has the polish of egg whites)
+- CF egg whites as polishing the ground floor of house: the house itself is originally a place of togetherness
 - CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory/family

 Holes eminate sadness + fear: